JROB774/makeicon/README.md

 makeicon [-help] [-version] [-resize] [-platform:name] -sizes:x,y,z... -input:x,y,z... output
 ```

+## Releases

+There are prebuilt binaries available for both Windows and MacOS, these are available
+in the `binaries` folder if you wish to include this project in your codebase as a
+submodule.
+These binaries are always the latest version.
+There are also versioned
+binaries available for download from this repository's releases tab.

 ## Building

 The makeicon application is simple and can be compiled from the command-line.